iandouglas/ini-to-cardcannon/_output/book_club/stories.md

 As a Visitor,
 When I visit an author's show page,
-Next to each book written by that author
+For each book written by that author
 I should see one of the highest rated reviews
 (review should contain the title, score, and user name)
 ```